This guide will cover exactly what you need to know about MCAT scores giving you an advantage amongst others in the medical school applicant pool.

 Here are the median MCAT scores for the top 10 medical schools in the US:

-An important consideration is to ignore the “no cut off” rule at some of these top schools.
-Having no cut off for MCAT scores doesn’t mean your score won’t count for anything.
-The best way to ensure you have a competitive score is to do research on your target schools and figure out what the average score is of their entering class.
+An important consideration is to ignore the “no cut-off” rule at some of these top schools.
+Having no cut-off for MCAT scores doesn’t mean your score won’t count for anything.
+The best way to ensure you have a competitive score is to do research on your target schools and figure out what the average score is for their entering class.

-If you choose to research medical schools before taking the MCAT, you have a better idea of how you should score to be considered at those schools.
-This is often the best route to take.
-However, some people go into the test feeling pressured to meet an exact MCAT score based on the medical school they wish to attend.
-That stress can affect you while taking the exam.
+If you choose to research medical schools before taking the MCAT, you’ll have a better idea of how you should score to be considered at those schools, which is what we recommend.
+However, some people enter test day feeling pressured to meet an exact MCAT score based on the medical school they wish to attend.
+That stress can impact your test-taking capabilities.

 Your goal is to get the highest score possible, but getting a good score doesn’t necessarily take you out of the running for medical school.
 Apply to medical school with the idea that your MCAT score is only one of the important factors in your application–not the most important.